 - Verify that you have completed the steps in the applicable subtopics under Download and Deploy the Horizon Cloud Connector into Your Pod's Environment.

-- Verify that you have completed the steps in Verify the Horizon Pod and Virtual Appliance Are Ready to Be Paired.
+- Verify that you have completed the steps in Verify the Horizon Pod and Virtual Appliance Are Ready to Be Paired with Horizon Control Plane.

 Also, verify that:

 - The primary node (Horizon Cloud Connector 2.0 and later) or virtual appliance (Horizon Cloud Connector 1.10 and earlier) is powered on.

 - You have the URL for displaying the browser-based Horizon Cloud Connector configuration portal.
 This URL is based on the IP address of the virtual appliance, such as https://IP-address/ where IP-address is the appliance's IP address.
 Alternatively, if you have mapped a fully qualified domain name (FQDN) to the Horizon Cloud Connector virtual appliance's IP address in your DNS server, the configuration portal's URL is that FQDN.

 Verify that you have fulfilled all the items described in Horizon Pod and Horizon Cloud Connector - Preparing to Onboard to Control Plane Services, especially:

 - You have met the DNS, ports, and protocols requirements when using the Horizon Cloud Connector to pair a Horizon pod with Horizon Cloud.